guoping0408/AI-application/README.md

 $ sdkmanager
 ```

 At this point, you will see a GUI for your Jetpack SDK Manager showing up.
-Follow the instruction shown on the GUI to complete flashing your TX2 and installing prerequistes softwares on your host PC.
+Follow the instruction shown on the GUI to complete flashing your TX2 and installing prerequistes softwares on your host PC (or you can see some graphical instruction on the website [https://developer.ridgerun.com/wiki/index.php?title=Installing_JetPack_4.2_-_Nvidia_SDK_Manager](https://developer.ridgerun.com/wiki/index.php?title=Installing_JetPack_4.2_-_Nvidia_SDK_Manager)).

 # Training——DIGITS(NVIDIA Deep Learning GPU Training System)